srgokribb/Rifdock-Total-Setup/README.md

 #### (1) Download Boost version 1.65.0 from Boost C++ Library server(https://www.boost.org/users/history/version_1_65_0.html).
 - Latest version of Boost (1.74.0 or 1.78.0) was not compatible with Rifdock.

-#### (2) Move the downloaded file to the folder to install and unpack the file (Ref: https://valelab4.ucsf.edu/svn/3rdpartypublic/boost/more/getting_started/windows.html).
+#### (2) Move the downloaded file to the directory to install and unpack the file (Ref: https://valelab4.ucsf.edu/svn/3rdpartypublic/boost/more/getting_started/windows.html).
      # cd /root/
      # mkdir packages
      # cd packages